-Advocating for ecologically sensitive management in Aspen’s backyard recreation playground
+Advocating for ecologically sensitive management in “Aspen’s backyard”

-Throughout this processes we’ve cautioned against overly aggressive forest treatments, based on the science and philosophy that whenever possible it’s better to let natural processes play out rather than having to constantly manipulate the forest to achieve a desired result.
+Throughout this processes we’ve cautioned against overly aggressive forest treatments, based on science and the philosophy that whenever possible it’s better to let natural processes play out rather than having to constantly manipulate the forest to achieve a desired result.
 Beetle infestations and changing locations of aspen stands often result in large stands of dying trees, yet both are part of nature’s way of adapting to changing conditions.
-As the climate warms and dries, aspen stands will shift uphill and a more diverse forest type will replace the lodgepole pine monoculture which is so vulnerable to beetle outbreaks.
+As the climate warms and dries, aspen stands will shift uphill and a more diverse forest type will replace the lodgepole-pine monoculture which is so vulnerable to beetle outbreaks.
 Rather than trying to hold species in landscapes they can longer survive in, WW advocates for decreased fragmentation of ecosystems which can help them adapt and shift on their own.

-As a voice for ecological principles we’ve also pushed to ensure that trail development doesn’t occur in ecologically sensitive portions of the project area.
+As a voice for ecological principles, we’ve also pushed to ensure that trail development doesn’t occur in ecologically sensitive portions of the project area.
 Many of the trails in the Hunter-Smuggler area were built illegally (i.e., without Forest Service permission).
 While most of these trails are now well established and have been brought into the agency’s formal trail system, both the Forest Service and WW agree that the era of building bandit trails on our public lands is over.
-Recreational use constitutes one of the biggest impacts and threats to our wildlife populations, largely due to the habitat fragmentation that comes with increased trail development and use.
+Recreation constitutes one of the biggest impacts and threats to our wildlife populations, largely due to the habitat fragmentation that comes with increased trail development and use.